 The villa is overseen by Middle School West Auckland Principal Warren Cook and led by Academic Manager Te Mete Lowman, from Te Arawa and Tainui iwi.
 Te Mete works with Community Liaison Managers Alex Hawea and Tamzin Cook to support the learning of all the students of Pohutukawa.

 We continue to work towards having Te Reo Māori as the conversational language used within Pohutukawa Villa.
 Every student has a daily language lesson to assist with this and the use of language transfer techniques are at the core of the language acquisition program.

 As a staff we also strive to provide opportunities for Māori knowledge and pedagogies to be integrated into the project based curriculum used at Middle School West Auckland.
 We acknowledge that Kaupapa Māori views can provide relevant and contextual pathways that lead to academic success for Māori.”

 The villa is located in Henderson and has ample outdoor green space for students to enjoy the great outdoors, both in play and when tending to the school’s abundance of fruit trees and allotment.
 Fruit and vegetables grown on site are often picked, cooked and enjoyed by staff, students and whānau.

-Although located on a separate site to Middle School West Auckland’s largest campus (Jack Ralston House) the students gather together once a fortnight for assembly and various sports and social events are arranged to ensure a feeling of belonging.
+Although located on a separate site to Middle School West Auckland’s largest campus (Jack Ralston House) the students gather together regularly for assembly and various sports and social events are arranged to ensure a feeling of belonging.